Music, Theatre and Performance Studies

 Application requirements

-Minimum requirement of TOEFL iBT 90 (with a minimum of 21 on all items), or IELTS 6.5 (with a minimum of 6 on all items).
-Cambridge C1 Advanced or C2 Proficiency with a minimum score of 180.
+Additional requirements English: A VWO diploma or a subject certificate for VWO English (mark 6 or higher), minimum requirement of TOEFL iBT 90 (with a minimum of 21 on all items), or IELTS 6.5 (with a minimum of 6 on all items).
+Cambridge C1 Advanced or C2 Proficiency.

 Check when you can start and what you have to pay!